-What do folks steeped in Azure and serverless think about where current trends in serverless and where it’s at today?
+What do pros steeped in Azure and serverless think about current trends in serverless and where serverless is at today?

 To find out, we picked the brains of serverless senseis (and Microsoft Create: Serverless speakers) Jeff Hollan, Principal Program Manager for Azure, and Linda Nichols, Cloud Native Technical Specialist, Global Black Belt Team at Microsoft.